xebia-functional/fetch/tut/README.md

 val fetchOne: Fetch[String] = fetchString(1)
 ```

-We'll run our fetches to the ambiend `Id` monad in our examples, let's do some imports.
+We'll run our fetches to the ambien `Id` monad in our examples, let's do some imports.

 ```tut:silent
 import cats.Id